secvisogram/csaf-cms-backend/README.md

 ```

 `/oauth2/sign_out` is the logout URI from the OAUTH-Proxy.
 This will invalidate the session on the proxy.
 Then, a redirect to Keycloak (`http://localhost/realms/csaf/protocol/openid-connect/logout?post_logout_redirect_uri=http%3A%2F%2Flocalhost&client_id=secvisogram`) is necessary to log out from the session on Keyloak.
 Subsequently, there is a redirect back to Secvisogram (`localhost`).
-When changes hostnames this has to adopted.
+When hostnames are changed, this has to adapted.

 ### build and execute tests